shakaran/adstxtparser/README.md

 Ads.txt is an initiative by the Interactive Advertising Bureau to enable publishers to take control over who can sell their ad inventory.

+Since 01 Nov 2017 Google is filtering traffic based on ads.txt

+It is a simple logic of the textfile as mechanism to fight adfraud

+Widely accepted and implemented by more and more publishers, ssp and dsp.

+Can prevent advertisers from buying invalid traffic.

 [Check more info](https://iabtechlab.com/ads-txt/) about it.

 ## Donate ##